-It hit the town around 3.30pm affecting more than 500 houses causing chaos to hundreds of parents left to cope with the fallout of no 4G for their kids!
+Reports are coming in that it was around 3.30pm when the local telephone mast stopped working affecting more than 500 houses causing chaos to hundreds of parents left to cope with the fallout of no 4G for their kids!

-Speaking to another resident, Mrs. Rosie Parker she told reporters how she was sat having afternoon tea when saw a car pull up outside her house and park legally.”
+One other resident, Mrs. Rosie Parker told reporters how she was sat having afternoon tea when she saw a car pull up outside her house and park legally.”

-“I’d never seen this car before,” she said, “I rang Village Watch hotline and reported it to Hugh”.
+“I’d never seen the car before or the driver,” she said, “I immediately rang Village Watch hotline and reported it to Hugh”.

-Retired supermarket security guard and Watch Leader Mr. Hugh Datt, recalled how high level of calls to his mobile, drained his shit battery within 30 minutes.
+Retired supermarket security guard and Watch Leader Mr. Hugh Datt, recalled how an unusally high level of calls to his mobile phone drained his shit battery within 30 minutes.

-“I panicked when I realised my son had taken my new charger.
-Fortunately, I found it alongside all the other chargers in his bedroom”.
+He went on to recall how matters worsened when he realised his son had taken his new charger.
+Fortunately, after a frantic search on his sons bedroom floor he found it alongside all the other chargers in his bedroom.

 Confusion in the Aisles

-I used to see this behaviour at work.
-It was always in the flour aisle.
+I’d seen it many times throughout my years in the supermarket trade, and it was nearly always in the flour aisle.
 People would constantly be walking up and down looking puzzled.

 When confronted it was always the same story.
 They were looking for cornflour.